What is Slow Flow Yoga?

 Experience Level: Mixed Level (Suitable for All)

-Physical Demand: Gentle Movement
+Physical Demand: Gentle to Balanced Movement

 Mind-Body Engagement: Balanced Mind-Body